fonyango/MayOfCode/README.md

 **Resource:**  [Data Strutures and Algorithms in Python](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Python-p-9781118290279)
 ___

+#### Day 14: Saturday, 15th May 2021

+Here I did a refresher on loops.
+I focussed on how to use as minimum loops as possible and still achieve efficiency.
+My task was on writing programs that can perfomr the following:

+- Find the total of numbers 1 to 10
+- Calculate factorial of a number
+- Takes in 10 floating point numbers and prints their average, sum and product

+This marks the end of the python basics.
+From tomorrow, I will be diving into Object-Oriented Programming (OOP).
+I'm really looking forward learning more about classes and methods.
+___

 #### Day 13: Friday, 14th May 2021

 I was able to dive in an exercise about list manipulations.
 In this exercise I was able to: